Forrest Gump: Visual effects

-Reception
+Reception and legacy

 Box office

 Produced on a budget of $55 million, Forrest Gump opened in 1,332 theaters in the United States and Canada on Wednesday, July 6, 1994, and grossed more than $8 million in its first two days before expanding on Friday to 1,595 theaters and grossing $24,450,602 in its opening weekend, Paramount's biggest opening non-holiday weekend gross, surpassing the record set by The Addams Family.
-Motion picture business consultant and screenwriter Jeffrey Hilton suggested to producer Wendy Finerman to double the P&A (film marketing budget) based on his viewing of an early print of the film.
+Motion picture business consultant and screenwriter Jeffrey Hilton suggested to producer Wendy Finerman to double the prints and advertising budget based on his viewing of an early print of the film.
 The budget was immediately increased, in line with his advice.
 In its opening weekend, the film placed first at the US box office, narrowly beating The Lion King, which was in its fourth week of release.
-For the first twelve weeks of release, the film was in the top 3 at the US box office, topping the list 5 times, including in its tenth week of release, when it surpassed Raiders of the Lost Ark as Paramount's highest-grossing film in the United States and Canada.
+During its next weekend, it ranked second behind True Lies with $24.1 million.
+For the first twelve weeks of release, the film was in the top three at the US box office, topping the list five times, including in its tenth week of release, when it surpassed Raiders of the Lost Ark as Paramount's highest-grossing film in the United States and Canada.
 Paramount removed the film from release in the United States when its gross hit $300 million in January 1995, and it was the second-highest-grossing film of the year, behind The Lion King with $305 million.
 The film was reissued on February 17, 1995, after the Academy Awards nominations were announced.
-After the reissue in 1,100 theaters, the film grossed an additional $29 million in the United States and Canada, bringing its total to $329.7 million, making it the third-highest-grossing film at that time behind only E.T. the Extra-Terrestrial and Jurassic Park.
+After the reissue in 1,100 theaters, the film grossed an additional $29 million in the United States and Canada, bringing its total to $329.7 million, making it the third-highest-grossing film at that time, behind E.T. the Extra-Terrestrial and Jurassic Park.
 Box Office Mojo estimates that the film sold over 78.5 million tickets in the US and Canada in its initial theatrical run.